jacobday/athlos/README.md

 ## Credits

-Versions <= 0.5.0 of Athlos were created as part of a group project for CSCI-P465/565 (Software Engineering for Information Systems I & Software Engineering I).
+Versions $\leq$ 0.5.0 of Athlos were created as part of a group project for CSCI-P465/565 (Software Engineering for Information Systems I & Software Engineering I).
 Development was distributed into 5 two-week sprints utilizing Agile development models.

 ### Team Members